Malaika Linens

 Research:

-During our research phase, we immersed ourselves in the rich traditions of Nubian culture and crafts, partnering with local artisans to bring our designs to life.
-We frequently invited artisans to the factory to show us their work and visited fairs and ateliers to carefully select the best collaborators for our vision.
+I immersed myself in the rich traditions of Nubian culture and crafts, partnering with local artisans to bring our designs to life.
+I participated in artisan selection visits, attended fairs, visited ateliers, and hosted makers at the factory to evaluate their techniques and find the right collaborators for the collection.

 Solution:

-I was responsible for refining existing designs and creating new products from scratch, developing prototypes for all the items in the collection meeting timeframes and costs.
-This required me to work closely with the fabricators of each product and stay involved in every stage of production, from pattern making to screen printing, embroidery, ironing, and final quality control.
+I was responsible for refining existing designs and creating new products from scratch, developing prototypes for every item in the collection while meeting timeframes and budget requirements.
+This required working closely with fabricators at every stage of production — from pattern making and screen printing to embroidery, ironing, and final quality control.

-To streamline the search process, we implemented a more structured vetting system.
-By establishing clear criteria for selecting collaborators, and focusing on quality standards, craftsmanship techniques, and reliability, we created an efficient system for managing tasks and ensuring sufficient time for prototyping and meeting timelines.
+To streamline the process, I helped implement a structured artisan vetting system — establishing clear criteria around quality standards, craftsmanship techniques, and reliability.
+This created a more efficient workflow and ensured sufficient time for prototyping and meeting deadlines.

-However, once we organized and automated parts of the process, everything began to fall into place during the prototype phase, and the collection started to take shape.
-What I enjoyed most was the cross-departmental collaboration; as a designer, I oversaw the journey from an initial idea to a finalized design and, ultimately, to a beautifully finished product, ensuring each step was executed to perfection.
+What I valued most was the cross-departmental collaboration.
+As a designer, I oversaw the full journey from initial concept to finalized design to finished product, ensuring every step was executed to the highest standard.

 Key Achievements:

-Designed and prototyped a Summer homeware collection inspired by Aswan’s cultural heritage.
+Designed and prototyped a full Summer homeware collection inspired by Aswan's Nubian heritage, managing every stage from the initial idea to the final product while staying within budget.

 Improving my process:

-Setting more realistic deadlines and achievable timelines would significantly reduce stress and allow more time to plan for changes and new collaborations in advance.
-Narrowing down the number of collaborators per collection earlier on would have helped streamline the process and maintain focus.
+Setting more realistic deadlines and building buffer time into the production schedule would significantly reduce pressure and allow more space for iteration.
+Narrowing down the number of collaborators per collection earlier in the process would also help maintain focus and streamline execution.